Pastry Arts Degree

 Business and Professional Communications

-This course emphasizes the principles and practical application of effective communication behaviors within professional, business, and organizational contexts.
-In addition to identifying the importance of valuable communication skills in the hospitality industry, communication styles and effective listening methods are addressed.
-Students will create oral presentations including cooking demonstrations, and special occasion speeches.
+The Business & Professional Communications course emphasizes the principles and practical application of effective professional communication behaviors within professional, business, and organizational contexts.
+In addition to identifying the importance of effective communication skills to the hospitality industry, communication styles and effective listening methods are addressed.
 Listening skills, verbal and nonverbal communication, conflict resolution, cultural differences in communication, and debate techniques are also covered.

-World History & Culture from the Culinary Perspective
+World History and Culture from the Culinary Perspective

 Technical Writing for the Hospitality Industry